tobymao/sqlglot/README.md

 'SELECT x FROM z'
 ```

-There is also a way to recursively transform the parsed tree by applying a mapping function to each tree node:
+Parsed expressions can also be transformed recursively by applying a mapping function to each node in the tree:

 ```python
 from sqlglot import exp, parse_one